+\textbf{Splashing.} Droplet impingement on solid substrates is governed by the liquid properties, impact velocity, and the mechanical stiffness of the solid.
+In Figure~\ref{fig:leaf}, high impact velocity, surface tension, and bending stiffness produce rapid, transient contact with significant deformation and topology changes.

-\textbf{Drifting.} In the previous cases, the shells were all passively struck by the liquids, resulting in relatively large contact forces.
-However, in Figure \ref{fig:cloth_on_tank}, we explore a different scenario where a light cloth is released onto a static tank of water.
-Damping is incorporated to approximate the effect of air drag.
-Remarkably, even with minimal contact forces, the cloth floats tightly on the water surface without any signs of penetration or instability.
-The coordinated deformation and motion between the drifting cloth and the attached fluid surface further demonstrate the accuracy of our contact handling.
+\textbf{Drifting.} Unlike previous cases with strong impacts, Figure~\ref{fig:cloth_on_tank} shows a light cloth gently placed on a static water tank, with damping approximating air drag.
+Despite minimal contact forces, the cloth floats stably without penetration.
+The synchronized deformation of the cloth and fluid surface demonstrates accurate contact handling.

-\textbf{Splashing.} The impingement behavior of droplets on solid substrates can be widely observed in nature, such as raindrops splashing down on leaves.
-This phenomenon depends on various factors, including the liquid properties, impingement velocity, solid compliance, and surface properties.
-Figure \ref{fig:leaf} illustrates a sample scene where high impacting velocity, liquid surface tension, and solid bending stiffness are set.
-These settings result in transient contact, where all contact-induced solid deformations and liquid topology changes occur within a short period.
-Our method successfully handles such cases without any stability issues.

-\textbf{Kirigami.} To extend the geometric complexity of our examples, we model a V-shape kirigami with a central crease.
-Figure \ref{fig:kirigami} showcases this model, where droplets of various scales are continuously and randomly poured onto it in space.
-We observe diverse interactive behaviors between the droplets and the kirigami.
-Some droplets are seen squeezing through the gaps on the kirigami by deforming themselves, while others break into smaller pieces to navigate around the bands.
+\textbf{Kirigami.} To increase geometric complexity, we simulate a V-shaped kirigami with a central crease (Figure~\ref{fig:kirigami}).
+Droplets of varying scales are randomly poured onto it, exhibiting diverse interactions: some deform to squeeze through gaps, while others fragment to flow around the bands.

-\textbf{Lotus leaf.} The lotus effect refers to self-cleaning properties as exhibited by the lotus leaves, where dirt particles are picked up by water droplets and concentrate at the basin.
-Figure \ref{fig:lotus} shows such a scene, where a lotus leaf made of shell gets caught in pouring rains simulated by a number of randomly generated water drops.
-Another advantage of our method we want to highlight in this example is the capacity of preserving fluid volumes at different scales.
-Even with the most basic level-set method and advection scheme, we found almost zero volume change for each individual droplet before merging, by recording the current volume information at the end of each frame.